ploomcake/ploomcake_buildout/windows-installer-kit/README.txt

 - rename start_windows.cfg as buildout.cfg
 - launch bin\buildout.exe
 - comment out the row with "sources.cfg" in config.d/project.cfg
-- restart the ploomcake instance.
-It should compile the translations files (.mo)
+- use compilemo script to compile all .po

 Step 3: installer setup
 -----------------------